 Regular Occupation means the occupation you are performing immediately prior to the first date your Period of Disability commences.
-Regular Occupation is deemed to mean Own Job.
+This refers to your occupation as it is typically performed in the national economy rather than the duties required by a specific employer or at a specific location.